 Is it worth visiting Salzburg in one day?

+So, is Salzburg worth visiting?
 Salzburg is a compact city which makes it very easy to explore in just one day!
-It’s one of the best weekend getaways destinations in Europe.
+It’s one of the best weekend getaway destinations in Europe.
 Many tourists say that it is also a top European romantic city.
 So, it is definitely worth visiting this Austrian city – even for a single day!

 Love Europe?
 Read also: